ArnoldDP/OStim-Community-Modlist/README.md

 *Can I make a suggestion?*

-Absolutely, ⁠[suggestions](https://discord.gg/D6jTAatVT6) is open to the public.
+Absolutely, ⁠the [suggestions](https://discord.gg/D6jTAatVT6) channel is open to the public.
 Bonus points to anything that's lore friendly.

-*Can I add "x mod"?*
+*Can I add X mod?*

 I can't stop you, nor do I intend to.
 Just remember that I am not liable for any issues that arise because of mods added post-installation.
 I suggest that you familiarize yourself with the list before you make changes.